uygaruyaniksoy/barista/components/formatters/README.md

 | `input`    | `DtFormattedValue | number` |         | numeric value to be transformed by the pipe |
 | `rateUnit` | `DtRateUnit | string`       |         | rate unit                                   |

-### Time
+### Duration

-The `formatTime` function converts a number to a timestamp.
+The `formatDuration` function converts a number to a timestamp.
 Default behaviour will print the first available value/unit and only the next two descending units.

 **Formatting/Precision modes:**